Will the Trustee Sell Your Home in a Chapter 7 Bankruptcy?

 Unencumbered Home Equity = Fair Market Value - Payoff Amount of Loans Secured by Property - Amount of All Remaining Liens

-If unencumbered equity is zero or less, or it is less than what it would cost to sell it, then you will not have to worry about losing your home, so you do not need to go any further.
+If unencumbered equity is zero or less, or it is less than the cost to sell it, then you will not have to worry about losing your home, so you do not need to go any further.

 However, if your unencumbered equity is greater, then you need to determine if you can use the homestead exemption or a wildcard exemption to protect your home, which is next: Can You Use the Wildcard or Homestead Exemption to Save Your Home?.